rhuss/rhuss.github.io/_posts/2016-04-27-kubernetes-on-raspberry-pi3.md

 ## Shopping List

-Here's my shopping list for a Raspberry Pi 3 clung, along with (non-affiliate) links to (German) shops, but I'm sure you can find them elswhere, too.
+Here's my shopping list for a Raspberry Pi 3 cluster, along with (non-affiliate) links to (German) shops, but I'm sure you can find them elswhere, too.

 | Amount | Part | Price |
 | ------ | ---- | ----- |